4k5k-Real/Auto-Twitch-Channel-Points-Miner/README.md

-# Twitch Channel Points Miner
+# Auto Twitch Channel Points Miner
+This is a fork of the gottafaster236 project.
+It allows you to enter a streamer list in advance to be able to run the script, knows no interaction, on a server for example.

 A simple script that will watch a stream for you and earn the channel points.

 It can wait for a streamer to go live (+_450 points_ when the stream starts),